 Without the OLED display the IR receiver module must be connected to the following J7 pins.
 A 6 inch 3-wire square-pin cable is provided.

 The OLED display and the status LED are mutually exclusive in that that there is no way to connect a status LED to the Mini when an OLED display is plugged into the J7 header.
-If you are not using an OLED display you should always connect a status LED to the J7 header because the status LED lets the Mini know that there’s no OLED display and to operate accordingly.
-In lieu of connecting an actual LED, you may instead use a simple jumper wire to to connect pin J7.LED to J7.G (ground).
+If you are not using an OLED display you should connect a status LED to the J7 header so you can observe general status and responsiveness of the Mini to commands.
 A 6 inch 2-wire square-pin cable is provided for connecting the status LED to the J7 header.

 The LED provided with the V3.Mini is a typical 3 mm size blue LED with typical dimensions shown below.
 You may wish to add a resistor to this circuit to tone down the brightness (limit the current) of the LED to suit your needs.
 This resistor is NOT included.

-To enable operation with only a status LED, place a jumper across pin J7.DC and the adjacent J7.G pin.
-Connect the status LED to the J7 header as follows:
+To enable proper operation with only a status LED, you must place a jumper across pin J7.DC and the adjacent J7.G pin as shown above and leave that jumper in place.
+This must be done prior to applying power to the board.

 J8 is a 5 position pin header located parallel with and right above the J7 OLED header.
 J8 does not have a “J8” label on the PCB.
 The programming header is exactly what it sounds like – the header through which the Mini gets programmed either in the factory by Tortuga Audio or in the field by users.